Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [AlisterT](https://github.com/AlisterT/openjazz) for creating the opensource port that makes this possible.
 Also thanks to [Jetup13](https://github.com/Jetup13/openjazz-oga) for the porting work for the rk3326 platform.

 ### OpenTyrian (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: OpenTyrian 2.1 files are already included as they were made freeware sometime ago.
-Just start OpenTyrian from Ports in the Emulationstation.
+Just start OpenTyrian from Ports in the Emulationstation. \
+Notes: Thanks to the [OpenTyrian Team](https://github.com/opentyrian/opentyrian) and contributors for the open-source port that makes this possible.

 ### Prehistorik 2 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Includes the demo files.
 You can add your own full game Dos files to the ports/prehistorik2/gamedata folder.
 Then just start Prehistorik 2 from Ports in the Emulationstation menu. \